fwilleke80/GameOfLife/README.md

 * __seed__
   `gol.py --method=random --seed=12345`
-The random seed affects the distribution of alive cells.
+The random seed affects the distribution of alive cells in random initialization.
 When using the same seed as before, the same initial distribution will occur.
 A seed value of "0" will use a random seed value, so the distribution will be unique every time.

 * __threshold__
   `gol.py --method=random --threshold=0.1`